square/pjson/README.md

 }
 ```

-Here our collection has a static factory method `::make` and an instance method `makeme` that could each be used.
+Here our collection has a static factory method `make` and an instance method `makeme` that could each be used.
 The constructor option also works.
 You can look at the collection class in the `tests/Definitions` directory.

 This would allow you to work with json like: